Giovanni Battista Salvi da Sassoferrato

-Giovanni Battista Salvi da Sassoferrato (August 25, 1609 – August 8, 1685), also known as Giovanni Battista Salvi, was an Italian Baroque painter, known for his archaizing commitment to Raphael's style.
+Giovanni Battista Salvi da Sassoferrato (25 August 1609 – 8 August 1685), also known as Giovanni Battista Salvi, was an Italian Baroque painter, known for his archaizing commitment to Raphael's style.
 He is often referred to only by the name of his birthplace, Sassoferrato.

 Biography

-The details of Giovanni Battista Salvi's biography are very sparse.
-He was born in the small town of Sassoferrato in the Marche region of central Italy, half-way between Rome and Florence, east of the Apennines.
+The details of Giovanni Battista Salvi's life are very limited.
+He was born in the small town of Sassoferrato in the Marche region of central Italy, halfway between Rome and Florence, east of the Apennines.
 Sassoferrato was apprenticed under his father, the painter Tarquinio Salvi; fragments of Tarquinio's work are still visible in the church of San Francesco in Sassoferrato.
-The rest of Giovanni's training is undocumented but it is thought that he worked under the Bolognese painter Domenichino, a main apprentice of Annibale Carracci (c.
+The rest of Giovanni's training is undocumented, but it is thought that he worked under the Bolognese painter Domenichino, a main apprentice of Annibale Carracci (c.
 1580).
 Two other pupils of Carracci, Francesco Albani and Guido Reni, also influenced Sassoferrato.
 In Francis Russell's view, Reni was as much Sassoferrato's mentor as Domenichino was his master.
 His paintings also show the influence of Albrecht Dürer, Guercino, and above all Raphael.
-He appears to also have been influenced by Pierre Mignard, whom he may have met in Rome in the 1630s.
+He appears to have also been influenced by Pierre Mignard, whom he may have met in Rome in the 1630s.

 Few public commissions by Sassoferrato exist, and, like Carlo Dolci, he seems to have concentrated on producing multiple copies of various styles of devotional image for private patrons, a demand fuelled by the Counter-Reformation of the Catholic Church.
-On 15 April 1642 Olimpia Aldobrandini, Princess of Rossano, who became the wife of Prince Camillo Francesco Maria Pamphili, engaged him to paint a portrait to be sent to Naples.
-In the 1640s and 1650s portrait painting formed a large part of his work in Rome.
+On 15 April 1642, Olimpia Aldobrandini, Princess of Rossano, who became the wife of Prince Camillo Francesco Maria Pamphili, engaged him to paint a portrait to be sent to Naples.
+In the 1640s and 1650s, portrait painting formed a large part of his work in Rome.
 In this period he executed portraits of Cardinal Francesco Angelo Rapaccioli (1643–4; Sarasota, John and Mable Ringling Museum of Art), Monsignor Ottaviano Prati (c.
 1650; Rome, Palazzo Barberini) and Cardinal Ottoboni (c.
 1652; Padua, Musei Civici di Padova).
 His talent for portrait painting was evidently appreciated, especially by ecclesiastical clients (Blunt and Cooke).

-Until the early 20th century Sassoferrato’s portrait painting was thought to be limited to his Self-portrait (1664–70; Florence, Uffizi), a work of great emotional intensity.
-In 1643 Olimpia Aldobrandini engaged Sassoferrato to paint a canvas for the chapel of Santa Caterina in Santa Sabina, Rome, to replace a work by Raphael that had been lost.
+Until the early 20th century, Sassoferrato’s portrait painting was thought to be limited to his Self-portrait (1664–70; Florence, Uffizi), a work of great emotional intensity.
+In 1643, Olimpia Aldobrandini engaged Sassoferrato to paint a canvas for the chapel of Santa Caterina in Santa Sabina, Rome, to replace a work by Raphael that had been lost.
 This, the Virgin of the Rosary, is perhaps Salvi’s best-known and most celebrated work.
 The composition is rigorously constructed in the form of an isosceles triangle, and the work demonstrates his painstaking craftsmanship and skilful use of brilliant colour.
 He produced few other altarpieces or large compositions, preferring to work on a smaller scale, mostly on sacred subjects, although he did occasionally paint mythological scenes.